MatthieuALLIER/PLSISE/README.md

 The dataset is loaded, the user can now go to the next tab entitled "fit" for create a fit model.

 ![graphfit](https://github.com/h-titouan/PLSISE/blob/main/img/graphfit.png)

+The active fit tab allows us to instantiate our model according to certain criteria.
+The user must first select the X variables for the training of the model and then select the target variable Y. In our case, the iris base is selected to learn a model with our four quantitative variables and taking into account our target variable including our different modalities.

 ## Contributors